provespot06/Rythmia/README.md

 ## How to run this ChatBot -- Tutorial

-   - Download codes from repo
+   - Download codes from repo.
    - Run home.html in your browser.